rhul-compsoc/royalhackaway.com/src/posts/events/hackawayv4/index.md

 short-description: "An exciting two-day online hackathon, for students at university."

 full-description: >
-  Royal Hackaway is Royal Holloway's annual hackathon.

-  Open to university students from anywhere around the UK and the world!
+  Royal Hackaway is Royal Holloway's annual hackathon, open to university students from anywhere around the UK and the world!
   Spend the two days as a team working together on making a project, try out new tech, and meet new people virtually!

-  Our first virtual event will be our most accessable hackathon to date, and should be rewarding for all that attend.
+  Royal Hackaway V4 will be our first online event, and streamed live to you.

 event-info: "hackaway"